Neurology-AI-Program/svlite/README.md

 ## Metabolic brain image analysis in the StateViewer framework
+This tutorial is available as a public Kaggle kernel here: https://www.kaggle.com/code/lbvigilantdata/metabolic-brain-image-analysis-with-stateviewer/notebook

 This tutorial will review the analysis of metabolic (that is fluorodeoxyglucose positron emission tomography, FDG-PET) brain imaging within the framework of StateViewer, a clinical decision support tool for assisting in the diagnosis of neurodegenerative diseases [1].
 This tutorial will utilize a set of **synthetic** (read: not real) but fairly realistic FDG-PET brain images that approximate the features found across a wide spectrum of clinical neurodegenerative diagnoses:
 * Alzheimer's disease (ad)
 * Behavioral variant frontotemporal dementia (bvftd)
 * Corticobasal syndrome (cbs)
 * Dementia with Lewy bodies (dlb)
-* Logopenic variange primary progressive aphasia (lvppa)
+* Logopenic variant primary progressive aphasia (lvppa)
 * Nonfluent primary progressive aphasia (nfppa)
 * Posterior cortical atrophy (pca)
 * Semantic dementia (sd)